 Usually, no cutting, drilling or welding is required, but there is a lot of disassembly and rerouting of hoses.
 Mounting brackets are provided, so all you have to do is follow the instructions and put everything together.
 If the kit includes a cold-air intake system you may have to cut an opening to reposition the air intake on some applications.

-One of the reasons why Hondas have been so hot in the street performance compact car scene is because they are easy to modify.
-Honda owners also seem to be the most performance-minded among import vehicle owners.
-And as more and more aftermarket performance products become available for Hondas, it fuels the demand even further.
+One of the reasons why Hondas have been so hot in the import street performance compact car scene is because they are affordable and easy to modify.
+Honda owners also seem to be the most performance-minded among the non-luxury import vehicle owners.